 19. Double guidance lines to the Bravo taxiway

-20. Double guidance lines to the Alpha taxiway
+20. Double guidance lines to the Alfa taxiway

-Schiphol and its partners have applied additional guidance lines at the G/H-pier area to the Alpha taxiway.
+Schiphol and its partners have applied additional guidance lines at the G/H-pier area to the Alfa taxiway.
 This will enable narrow-body aircraft to pass each other safely while taxiing from and to the G/H-pier.
 This reduces complexity and reduces the likelihood of on-ground safety occurrences.
 The evaluation established that the double guidance lines are in place and used when possible and beneficial (about 90% of the time).
 This resulted in less congestion on the taxiways and at the G-H pier area, and less workload for ground control.

 25. Routing between the Kilo platform and runway 22 (Schiphol-Oostbaan)